larspensjo/Logonaut/doc/ReactiveINcrementalFiltering.md

 6.  **UI Marshalling:** The `FilteredUpdate` is sent to the UI thread (`ObserveOn(_uiContext)`).
 7.  **Emission:** The update is pushed onto the `_filteredUpdatesSubject`.

-**Result:** The UI remains responsive during filter modifications, and the view updates efficiently only after the user pauses input or changes settings.
+**Result:** The UI remains responsive during filter modifications or profile switching, and the view updates efficiently only after the user pauses input or changes settings.

 ## ViewModel Integration (`MainViewModel`)